USEPA/harmonize-wq/docs/source/example workflow.rst

 Transform results from long to wide format
 ******************************************
-There are many columns in the dataframe that are characteristic specific, that is they have different values for the same sample depending on the characteristic.
+There are many columns in the pandas.DataFrame that are characteristic specific, that is they have different values for the same sample depending on the characteristic.
 To ensure one result for each sample after the transformation of the data these columns must either be split, generating a new column for each characteristic with values, or moved out from the table if not being used.

 .. code-block:: python3